Manukura: Location

 the school was awarded $20 million by the New Zealand Government to build a new school at the Manawatū campus.
 A further $11.6m of funding was announced in 2021.

 History

 Tū Toa

 Tū Toa was founded in 2005, opening with just with 10 students and was originally a correspondence school.
-Its founders included Yvette McCausland-Durie, her husband, Nathan Durie and Dr Ra Durie.
+Its founders included brothers, Dr Rawiri Durie and Nathan Matawha Durie and his wife, Yvette McCausland-Durie.
 McCausland-Durie had previously taught in Auckland and at Palmerston North Girls' High School.
 Nathan Durie was a deputy head at St Stephen's College, Auckland, and had previously taught at Hamilton Boys' High School and Palmerston North Boys' High School.
 His brother, Dr Ra Durie, specialises in sports medicine.
 The trio were frustrated with the underachievement of Māori students and wanted to try something new.
 By 2009, Tū Toa had a roll of 25.
 2005 also saw the establishment of the Tū Toa Charitable Trust, chaired by the brothers' uncle, Mason Durie, to oversee the governance of the school.